-Designating the choice of forum provision is desirable to (i) delineate matters for which the Court of Chancery of the State of Delaware, or, if that court lacks subject matter jurisdiction, another federal or state court situated in the State of Delaware, is the sole and exclusive forum, unless the Combined Company consents in writing to the selection of an alternative forum; and (ii) provide notice to stock holders of the Combined Company that the federal district courts of the United States are the exclusive forum for the resolution of any complaint asserting a cause of action under the Securities Act and the Exchange Act.
+Designating the choice of forum provision is desirable to (i) delineate specific matters (excluding complaints asserting a cause of action under the Securities Act or the Exchange Act) for which the Court of Chancery of the State of Delaware, or, if that court lacks subject matter jurisdiction, another federal or state court situated in the State of Delaware, is the sole and exclusive forum, unless the Combined Company consents in writing to the selection of an alternative forum; and (ii) provide notice to stock holders of the Combined Company that the federal district courts of the United States are the exclusive forum for the resolution of any complaint asserting a cause of action under the Securities Act and the Exchange Act.
+Although we believe these provisions will benefit the Combined Company by providing increased consistency in the application of Delaware law in the types of lawsuits to which it applies, a court may determine that these provisions are unenforceable, and to the extent they are enforceable, the provisions may have the effect of discouraging lawsuits against the Combined Company's directors and officers, although the Combined Company's stockholders will not be deemed to have waived the Combined Company's compliance with federal securities laws and the rules and regulations thereunder.